paldhous/ucb/2015/dataviz/md_raw/class13.md

 library(leaflet)
 ```

-Step by step, we are going to recreate a version of [this map](http://paldhous.github.io/earthquakes/), which I originally coded from Leaflet in scratch.
+Step by step, we are going to recreate a version of [this map](http://paldhous.github.io/earthquakes/), which I originally coded using Leaflet from scratch.
 After class, you may wish to download the code for that map from its [GitHub repository](https://github.com/paldhous/earthquakes), to compare with the R version.

 First let's see how to make a basic Leaflet map, centered on Berkeley: